-The following information and photographs were provided by the Coastal Discovery Museum.
-The Museum gathered the information for the timeline from Town residents and long-time Islanders.
-The Museum relied on significant input from the Community to put together the timeline.
-A book entilted "Images of America Hilton Head Island" covers the Island's history and is available for sale at the museum, (843)689-6767.
+The following information and photographs were provided by the Coastal Discovery Museum and the Town of Hilton Head Island.
+The Museum gathered some of the information for the time line from Town residents and long-time Islanders.
+A book entitled "Images of America Hilton Head Island" covers the Island's history and is available for sale at the museum, (843)689-6767.

 8000 B.C. - 1000 B.C. - Archaic Period Native Americans visited this area seasonally.

 1335 A.D.
 Green's Shell Enclosure, a 4-foot-tall shell ridge that encloses 2 acres, was built along the banks of Skull Creek.

 1521 - A Spanish expedition, led by Francisco Cordillo, explored this area, initiating European contact with local tribes.

 1663 - Capt.
 William Hilton sailed from Barbados, on the Adventure, to explore lands granted by King Charles II to the eight Lords Proprietors.
 Hilton Head Island takes its name from a headland near the entrance to Port Royal Sound.

 1698 - John Bayley, of Ireland, was given most of Hilton Head Island as a barony.
 Twenty-four years later, his son appointed Alexander Trench as his agent in charge of selling the land.
 For a short time, Hilton Head was called Trench's Island on some 18th century maps.